New Position: Operations Manager

-Geoffrey Warner, AIA
+Geoffrey Warner, FAIA

 Geoffrey C. Warner is the principal architect and owner of Alchemy.
 His formal education came from the University of Minnesota where he continues to teach and mentor.
+He received the distinction of Fellow by The American Institute of Architects in 2021.

 Back in 1989, a general impatience with business-as-usual led him to quit his day job as an architect to get real, hands-on building experience.
 Since then, he has designed (and constructed) buildings, furnishings, lighting—even kite boards—in a wide range of materials using hand, machine, and CAD-based processes of art and industry, maximizing the impact of modest budgets through creative construction technologies.